hainingpan/Conductance_Kwant/README.md

 >
 >
 >
->* `python Majorana_main.py wireLength=100`  Run on single core, for a nanowire with 100 sites where lattice constant is 10nm.
+>* `python Majorana_main.py wireLength=100`  Run on single-core, for a nanowire with 100 sites where lattice constant is 10nm.
 So the total length is 1um. * `mpiexec -n 4 python -m mpi4py.futures Majorana_adaptive.py wireLength=100` Run on local MPI executor pool. using adaptive sampling instead of uniform grid sampling* `a=1`    lattice constance, unit is 10nm
 >
 >* `alpha_R=5`    Spin-orbital coupling, unit is eV*nm
 >* `mpirun -n 4 python Majorana_main.py wireLength=100 leadNum=2` Run on local multiple cores, for a 1 um nanowire with both lead attached to calculate nonlocal conductance